OpenJarbas/simple_NER/readme.md

 #### Locations

-Countries, Capital Cities and Cities can looked up from a wordlist
+Countries, Capital Cities and Cities can be looked up from a wordlist

 ```python
 from simple_NER.annotators.locations import LocationNER, CitiesNER